sib-swiss/containers-snakemake-training/docs/course_material/day2/5_reproducibility_snakemake.md

 ### Creating a rule to detect Differentially Expressed Genes

 It is now time to write the final rule of the workflow.
-This rule will perform the DEA using the global count table we previously created.
+This rule will perform the DEA using the global count table you previously created.

 **Exercise:** Implement a rule to perform DEA using the R script provided [here](https://raw.githubusercontent.com/sib-swiss/containers-snakemake-training/main/scripts/solutions/day2/session4/workflow/scripts/DESeq2.R).